DanielCreggOrganization/ooc1-project-24-SBhuiyan5/README.md

 Solution  : Added an iterator to fix this problem.

-Unfinished Functionality: I didn't finish the function to sort laptops by brand, price etc. Overall i skipped the enhanced features as it is beyond my personal capability.
+Unfinished Functionality: I didn't finish the function to sort laptops by brand, price etc. However i did go back and attempted something, i don't seem to have any issues when i run the file, so i'm assuming i'm ok with it.
+Overall, i  attempted my best effort i could and skipped a few of the enhanced features as it is beyond my personal capability.

 ## Resources